bobk48/linuxthetextbook/README.md

 important changes to our representative Linux systems since the printing of the book.

-If you follow the instructions in the printed book Preface, you will be able to "pull" everything from this Github site to a git-enabled directory on your own computer!
+If you follow the instructions in the printed book Preface, you will be able to "pull" everything from this GitHub site to a git-enabled directory on your own computer!
 Alternatively, you can just download the above-provided materials via a web browser interface.